gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classSplineInterpolator.md

 * `InterpGrid` The discrete grid on which function values are provided.
 * `MinExtrapRule` The ExtrapolationRule applied below the lower boundary.
 * `MaxExtrapRule` The ExtrapolationRule applied above the upper boundary.
-* `MinBound` The ddc::BoundCond at the lower boundary of the spline builder.
+* `MinBound` The ddc::SplineBuilderClosure at the lower boundary of the spline builder.
-* `MaxBound` The ddc::BoundCond at the upper boundary of the spline builder.
+* `MaxBound` The ddc::SplineBuilderClosure at the upper boundary of the spline builder.
 * `Solver` The spline solver backend (default: LAPACK).